goingforbrooke/folsum/README.md

 # 🗂️ FolSum

 FolSum is a simple application for summarizing the contents of a directory.
 It counts each filetype by extension and displays those counts in a table.
-You can preview it [here](https://goingforbrooke.github.io/folsum/).
+You can preview it on [folsum.goingforbrooke.com](https://folsum.goingforbrooke.com/).

 ## 🖥️ Installation